 Guinea Pig Grooming Essentials

 A health check should be performed regularly on all your guinea pigs to ensure they are happy and healthy.
 The weekly checkup doesn’t take long and is a great way of spending more time with your guinea pigs.
 We have a full guide on how to give your guinea pig a health check so be sure to become familiar with it.

-Runny noses, scratches and bare patches of fur are all signs something is wrong.
-Guinea pigs can actually be pretty hardy as long as they have a clean home, lots of socialisation, the right food and some toys.
+Runny noses, scratches, and bare patches of fur are all signs something is wrong.
+Guinea pigs can actually be pretty hardy as long as they have a clean home, lots of socialization, the right food, and some toys.
 If you spot something is wrong, take your guinea pig to the vet straight away.